jimz011/homekit-infused/docs/configuration.md

 Please read [this](custom_views.md) for more information on how to use this.

 ### Setting up Notifications
 You can setup notifications to show in the subtitle of the header.
 You must set this up yourself by opening `/hki-user/notifications.yaml`.
-For more information and examples [click here](https://github.com/jimz011/homekit-infused/blob/4.x.x-docs/docs/addons/notifications.md)!
+For more documentation and examples [click here](https://github.com/jimz011/homekit-infused/blob/4.x.x-docs/docs/addons/notifications.md)!

 ### More examples
 I could go on with examples forever, but it is way better to just check out the example config that I have over [here](https://github.com/jimz011/homekit-infused/tree/4.x.x-personal)